damayantinaik/Prediction_of_Netfilx_movie_rating/Report/README.md

 [EDA jupyter notebook](https://github.com/damayantinaik/Springboard_Week_7_Capstone_Project_Netfilx/blob/main/Report/Netflix_EDA_submission2_for_report.ipynb)

 Detail investigations into each column of both datasets were carried out and following conclusions were drawn:

 •	Both datasets show USA ranked Number One in movie production, while India ranked Second followed by United Kingdom in Third place.
 ![](https://github.com/damayantinaik/Springboard_Week_7_Capstone_Project_Netfilx/blob/main/Report/Top_20_countries_in_Movie_production.png)

-*	These are three movie production companies:
+*	These are the top three movie production companies:

 1. Metro-Goldwyn-Mayer
 2. Warner Bros.
 3. Columbia Pictures
 In USA, India and UK top movie production companies are ‘Metro-Goldwyn-May‘, ‘NH Studioz’ and  ‘The Rank Organisation’ respectively.

-*	Both datasets show most of the movies are of length (approximately) 100 mins.
+*	Both datasets show most of the movies are of duration (approximately) 90 mins.
 However, it varies for different countries.
-In USA and UK movie length is ~100 minutes, whereas in India movies are of 150 minutes.
+In USA and UK movies are of 90-100 minutes, whereas in India movies are of 120-150 minutes.

 ![](https://github.com/damayantinaik/Springboard_Week_7_Capstone_Project_Netfilx/blob/main/Report/Overall_movie_duration.png)